-Though we presently have no indication that your information has been misused, out of an abundance of caution, we are offering you a complimentary one-year membership to Experian's[®] IdentityWorksSM.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-We also remind you to remain vigilant to the possibility of fraud by reviewing your financial statement for any unauthorized activity.
-You should immediately report any unauthorized activity to your financial institution.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response to the incident, please see the pages that follow this letter.
+As an added precaution, we have arranged for you to receive a complimentary one-year membership in Experian®'s IdentityWorksSM Credit 3B.
+This product provides you with identity detection and resolution of identity theft.
+IdentityWorks Credit 3B will be completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention, additional steps you can take in response, and instructions on how to activate your complimentary one-year membership to identity monitoring services, please see the additional information provided with this letter.